United States Holocaust Memorial Museum: Governance

 The museum is overseen by the United States Holocaust Memorial Council, which includes 55 private citizens appointed by the President of the United States, five members of the United States Senate, and five members of the House of Representatives, and three ex-officio members from the Departments of State, Education, and the Interior.

+Council composition

+The council has 68 members, including 55 appointed at the pleasure of the President of the United States.

-Since being established by an act of Congress in 1980, the council has been led by the following officers.
+Since the council was established by an act of the 96th United States Congress in 1980, it has been led by the following officers.